episode-17.png

 Here are six ways to help you "be cool" and play the 12-Bar Blues.

-This leads nicely into more in-depth instruction that Bradley Sowash (jazz pianist, author and educator) provides in his method books called That's Jazz and his resource title Boogie Lickopedia.
+2. Find more in-depth instruction from Bradley Sowash (jazz pianist, author, and educator), in his method books called That's Jazz and his resource title Boogie Lickopedia.

-Get inspired by the pros from the past and the present and watch the collection of videos below.
+5. Get inspired by the pros from the past and the present, and watch the collection of videos below.

 Watch this BRIEF Introduction to the 12-Bar Blues